elvisndoj/oracle-dba/nagios-core-monitoring/README.md

+# NAGIOS CORE STEP-BY-STEP GUIDE

 This documentation is a step-by-step guid how to install and configure Nagios Core Version 4.5.13 for Oracle Database Monitoring.
 The Nagios Core is hosted in: Red Hat Enterprise Linux release 8.10 (Ootpa)  4.18.0-553.104.1.el8_10.x86_64 as a test environment.

-Part 1.
+# Part 1.
 Installation of Nagios Core and Nagios Plugins

 Installation is performed following the guide as per documentation: